cjtosh/owl/README.md

 pip install -e .
 ```

-Otherwise, you should install the packages listed in `env.yaml`.
+Otherwise, you should install the packages listed in `env.yaml` before running `pip install -e .`.

 ## Running OWL